-Location 2 Land South of the Railway between the Railway and River Ely national, regional and local policy (see Impacts Assessment Report that promoted by the Vale of Glamorgan Council and Welsh Govern common vision towards increased reliance on sustainable forms of including public transport, walking and cycling. nment, with a How it Contributes to Well-Being Goals A prosperous Wales ++ A resilient Wales - A healthier Wales + A more equal Wales + A Wales of cohesive communities ++ A Wales of vibrant culture and Welsh language 0 A globally responsible Wales 0 Objectives Review 01 A Vale of Glamorgan Gateway Station provides an opportunity to contribute towards enhanced sustainable connectivity within, to and from the region.
+Location 2 La and South of the Railway between the Railway and River Ely national, regional and local policy (see Impacts Assessment Report that promoted by the Vale of Glamorgan Council and Welsh Govern common vision towards increased reliance on sustainable forms of including public transport, walking and cycling. nment, with a How it Contributes to Well-Being Goals A prosperous Wales ++ Well-Bellig O oais A resilient Wales - A healthier Wales + A more equal Wales + A Wales of cohesive communities ++ A Wales of vibrant culture and Welsh language 0 A globally responsible Wales 0 Objectives Review 01 A Vale of Glamorgan Gateway Station provides an opportunity to contribute towards enhanced sustainable connectivity within, to and from the region.
 If developed in combination with bus services to and from the strategic employment sites, there is potential for modal shift to public transport.
 O2 The option would help promote sustainable access with the potential to reduce both local and strategic car-based trip distances.
-There may be changes in traffic patterns to access the station which would need to be investigated. О3 Enhancing options for travel by sustainable modes of transport is ar reduce the number/ distance of car-based trips throughout the regio traffic flows on the strategic highway network subsequently has the improve highway network resilience and road safety particularly on A4232 routes, but also on the A4119 north of M4 Junction 34, althowould be generated on routes to and from the Vale of Glamorgan G Station. throughout the region.
-Reduced ubsequently has the potential to afety particularly on the M4 and 4 Junction 34, although traffic /ale of Glamorgan Gateway along the rail corridor which lity.
-The potential for the option to vever retain a long-term positive reduction in associated vehicle O4 There are flood risk and biodiversity constraints along the rail corridor might mean adverse impacts from a station facility.
-The potential for reduce the number of car-based trips could however retain a long-te impact on the effects of climate change, with a reduction in associate emissions as well as reductions in noise pollution.
-O5 Vale of Glamorgan Gateway Station has the potential to proactively enhance ocial inclusion throughout the region by expanding transport options and ffording improved sustainable accessibility.
-Objectives Scoring 01 Enhance connectivity to Cardiff Airport and strategic employment sites in the region + O2 Increase transport options for strategic access and access to and from local communities +++ O3 Improve network resilience and road safety on the M4 and A4232 corridors and other connecting roads +
+There may be changes in traffic patterns to access the station which would need to be investigated. О3 Enhancing options for travel by sustainable modes of transport is anticipated to reduce the number/ distance of car-based trips throughout the region.
+Reduced traffic flows on the strategic highway network subsequently has the potential to improve highway network resilience and road safety particularly on the M4 and A4232 routes, but also on the A4119 north of M4 Junction 34, although traffic would be generated on routes to and from the Vale of Glamorgan Gateway Station.
+04 There are flood risk and biodiversity constraints along the rail corridor which might mean adverse impacts from a station facility.
+The potential for the option to reduce the number of car-based trips could however retain a long-term positive impact on the effects of climate change, with a reduction in associated vehicle emissions as well as reductions in noise pollution.
+O5 A Vale of Glamorgan Gateway Station has the potential to proactively enhance social inclusion throughout the region by expanding transport options and affording improved sustainable accessibility.
+Objectives Scoring 01 Enhance connectivity to Cardiff Airport and strategic employment sites in the region O2 Increase transport options for strategic access and access to and from local communities +++ O3 Improve network resilience and road safety on the M4 and A4232 corridors and other connecting roads +